Frequently Asked Questions

 Q: Can I do my fieldwork (PED 460) and my internship (PED 490) at the same placement site?

-Q: What’s the difference between PED 460 (Fieldwork in Sport Leadership) and PED 490 (Internship is Sport Leadership)?
+Q: What’s the difference between PED 460 (Fieldwork in Sport Management) and PED 490 (Internship is Sport Management)?

 A: In addition to the fact that the 6 credit hour internship requires twice as much time commitment as the 3 hour fieldwork, the primary difference is the level of training and experience you are expected to have – and therefore the assumptions about your ability to perform higher level assignments that comes with PED 490.
 During your fieldwork experiences you are expected to be an “entry-level” worker.
 You are not necessarily expected to arrive with a great deal of previous training or practical experience.
 On the other hand, during your internship (PED 490) your supervisors should be able to expect more from you – both in terms of the quality and quantity of the work you perform.
 After all, you have already completed at least 135 hours of practical work experience in a similar setting (as part of your PED 460 prerequisite).
 Because of this, your supervisors will often give you additional responsibilities and set higher performance expectations for all your assignments.